-GEN regularly collaborates with values-matched partners to leverage each other’s strengths, capacities, and audience reach.
-Working together we can accomplish what was thought of as impossible, and amplify our impacts on the world!
+GEN regularly collaborates with non-governmental organisations, government offices and ministries, networks, movements, associations, and academic institutions with similar values and aspirations.
+Working together, we can accomplish what was thought of as impossible, and amplify our impacts on the world!

 Here is a list of some GEN Partners: